Why REACH homework?

-Good for one additional evening to complete assignment.
-If pass is unused at the end of trimester, student earns 5 tally points.
-A Think Sheet will be given to students who do not complete their homework twice in a trimester.
-Bring the Think sheet and homework the next day with parent signature.
+Good for one additional evening to complete an assignment, if needed.
+If the pass is unused at the end of trimester, the student earns 5 tally points.

 How will I know if my child has homework?

-Your child will write the homework, which is posted on the whiteboard, and its due date in their assignment notebook.
-Homework and due dates will also be posted on the main page of this website on the right column.
+Your child will write the homework and its due date in their assignment notebook.
+Homework and due dates will also be posted on the main page of this website daily.

 How often do the students receive homework?